Axioms for infinite matroids: Alternative axiom systems and historical links

 However, there is an interesting alternative to (I1$'$), which we mention without proof. \COMMENT{} Rather than requiring that in every restriction there is a maximal independent set, we may instead prescribe this for every contraction (cf.\ Corollary~\ref{CoindependentSets}): Theorem~\ref{Ialtdel} remains valid if we replace its statement (I1$'$) with

 \begin{itemize} \item[\rm (I1$''$)] Every set $X\sub E$ has a maximal subset $I$ such that $I\cup I'\in\I$ for every $I'\in \I\cap 2^\Xbar$. \end{itemize}

-Next, an alternative set of basis axioms.
+Next, an alternative set of base axioms.
 Unlike~(B2), the alternative exchange axiom (B2$'$) does not imply that $\B$ is an antichain, so we have to add this as a new requirement~(B0):